jefersonchaves/jefersonchaves/README.md

 ### Hi there 👋

 I'm a software developer and I have passion for learning and sharing - currently I'm focused on Salesforce platform but also love other areas such as Agile, and Lean.
-I have a [public blog on medium](https://medium.com/@jefersonchaves) to share my thoughts and my journney.
+I have a [public blog on medium](https://medium.com/@jefersonchaves) to share my thoughts and my journey.

 <!--